 - Street trees and native and drought tolerant landscaping

 - Benches

-- Public gathering spaces

 - Elimination of sidewalk gaps

 - Decorative street lights that minimize night sky impacts

 - Low Impact Design

-- Wider sidewalks

 - Complete Streets Design

-Policy CD 2-5: Encourage, promote, and assist with the development of housing opportunities within Downtown that include a mix of income levels and housing types, and to the maximum extent possible explore adaptive re-use opportunities within existing buildings.
+Policy CC 2-5: Encourage, promote, and assist with the development of housing opportunities within Downtown that include a mix of income levels and housing types, and where feasible explore adaptive re-use opportunities within existing buildings.

-Policy CD 2-6: Use cohesive design elements in the Downtown that promote visual connectivity.
+Policy CC 2-6: Use cohesive design elements in the Downtown that promote visual connectivity.

-Policy CD 2-7: Ensure that parking strategies in the Downtown enhance the visual landscape, reduce the visibility of parking facilities and the amount of land required for parking purposes.
+Policy CC 2-7: Ensure that parking strategies in the Downtown core enhance the visual landscape, reduce the visibility of parking facilities and the amount of land required for parking purposes.

-Policy CD 2-8: Provide identification of City and community facilities that facilitates wayfinding and enhances aesthetics.
+Policy CC 2-8: Provide identification of City and community facilities that facilitates wayfinding and enhances aesthetics.

-Actions in Support of Goal CD 2
+Actions in Support of Goal CC 2

+Action CC 2a:

-Action CD 2a: Maintain and update the Downtown Plan as necessary to reflect the urban design goals.
+Maintain and update the Downtown Plan as necessary to reflect the urban design goals.
 Updates to the Downtown Plan should:

-- Include provisions for quality publicly-accessible open spaces at appropriate locations that enhance the pedestrian experience and attract people to the Downtown; - Provide standards for the appropriate design, scale, and edge treatment to define, and create publicly-accessible spaces that positively contribute to the character of the area and provide public access to community gathering, recreational, artistic, cultural, or natural amenities; - Recognize Downtown's unique character as the oldest part of the City, and leverage historic resources to create a unique urban environment for Downtown; and - Respect and respond to on-site and surrounding historic character in proposals for development.
+- Include provisions for quality publicly-accessible open spaces at appropriate locations that enhance the pedestrian experience and attract people to the Downtown; - Provide standards for the appropriate design, scale, and edge treatment to define, and create publicly-accessible spaces that positively contribute to the character of the area and provide public access to community gathering, recreational, artistic, cultural, or natural amenities; - Promote iconic architecture and encourage and incorporate innovative, varied, and dynamic design features (i.e., appearance, function, sustainability aspects) into sites, buildings, art, streetscapes, landscapes, and signage to make Downtown visually exciting and to attract residents and visitors to come and enjoy Downtown; - Recognize Downtown's unique character as the oldest part of the City, and leverage historic resources to create a unique urban environment for Downtown; and - Respect and respond to on-site and surrounding historic character in proposals for development.

-Action CD 2b: Develop and place distinctive street signs within the Downtown.
+Action CC 2b: Develop and place distinctive street signs along the Downtown corridor.

-Action CD 2c: Consider the collection of in-lieu parking fees to fund the construction of a Downtown parking garage.
+Action CC 2c: Consider the collection of in-lieu parking fees to fund the construction of a Downtown parking garage

+Action CC-2d:

-Action CD 2d: Implement the policies and actions in the Circulation Element to consider establishing flexible parking standards to facilitate an effective utilization of parking spaces, promote increased walkability and bicycle use, and provide traffic calming measures that increase safety and visual appeal within the Downtown.
+Implement the policies and actions in the Circulation Element that establish flexible parking standards to facilitate an effective utilization of parking spaces, promote increased walkability and bicycle use, and provide traffic calming measures that increase safety and visual appeal along the Downtown corridor.

+Action CC-2e:

-Action CD 2e: Develop a streetscape improvement plan that prioritizes upgrades to physical connections and aesthetic continuity throughout the Downtown.
-Establish incentives for businesses in the Downtown to participate in beautification and public space enhancement efforts.
+Develop a streetscape improvement plan that prioritizes upgrades to physical connections and aesthetic continuity throughout the Downtown corridor.
+Establish incentives for businesses in the Downtown corridor to participate in beautification and public space enhancement efforts.

+Action CC-2f:

-Action CD 2f: Consider revising the Downtown planning boundary or revising zoning designations to include areas such as South Main Street and the Light Industrial area west of Morris Street between Bodega Avenue and Laguna Park Way.
+Consider revising the Downtown planning boundary or revising zoning designations to include areas such as the Barlow and South Main Street.

+Action CC-2g:

-Action CD 2g: Support streetscape and other improvement measures to achieve a walkable, pedestrian-oriented atmosphere in the Downtown.
+Support streetscape and other improvement measures to achieve a walkable, pedestrian-oriented atmosphere in the Downtown.
 Encourage the use of traffic calming measures, and other streetscape improvements including: gathering points, street furniture, street trees, parklettes, landscaping, and lighting that provide for a vibrant pedestrian-oriented environment that encourages public gathering near commercial uses.

+Action CC-2h:

-Action CD 2h: Develop and implement a City-wide wayfinding sign program for City and community facilities.
-Encourage local schools to implement signage programs that identify Sebastopol.
+Develop and implement a City-wide wayfinding sign program for City and community facilities.

-Action CD 2i: Develop and implement a sign program to identify City parks.
+Action CC-2i: Develop and implement a sign program to identify City parks.